abihassen/abihassen.github.io/index.md

 >
 > — James Baldwin

+> Pragmatism ... urges that humanity is an open-ended notion, that the word 'human' names a fuzzy but promising project rather than an essence.
+>
+> Richard Rorty, Philosophy and Social Hope

+> Like life, racial understanding is not something that we find but something that we must create.
+What we find when we enter these mortal plains is existence; but existence is the raw material out of which all life must be created.
+>
+> Rev. Martin Luther King Jr., Where Do We Go From Here: Chaos or Community

+> Man is not built around an inner thermometer, measuring the amount of pleasure or happiness, with a kind of permanent con­cern to maximise its readings: nor on the other hand is he a potential angel, fully gratified by living in some rational, humani­tarian order...
+Man is, instead, the prey of his Dark Gods.
+>
+> — Ernest Gellner, Thought and Change

 > Any intelligent bureaucracy will try to decrease possible resistance by emphasizing the merely temporary character of any imposed hardship even though it has no idea when the emergency will end and even if it knows that the new control, by its very existence and through the vested interests it creates, will tend to become permanent.
 >
 > — Ernst Fraenkel, The Dual State